Dave and Mark presented a talk on sustainable software development at BelTech:

 The needs are going to start coming for all of us in the room.
 And by using technology we are going to have to start answering these demands.
-For our business, our bosses, the C suite, and for our customers.
+For our business, our bosses, the C suite, and our customers.

 Customers are becoming more informed about sustainability.
 They’re going to start asking for sustainable solutions to their needs.
 And they’re not going to accept that you’re delivering the software, but you’re not sustainable.
-They’re going to move to customers, suppliers and providers who can actually deliver a sustainable solution.
+They’re going to move to customers, suppliers, and providers who can actually deliver a sustainable solution.

 The link between sustainability and technical debt

 So this is coming thick and fast.
 The key point here is, are you ready for that?
 We can get ready.
 Tools are becoming available, technology is becoming available.
-There’s nothing stopping you building sustainably.
+There’s nothing stopping you from building sustainably.

 We need to be ready.
 Regulation is not going to be tomorrow.
 But if you are a big company, are you actually thinking about what would happen if you were asked to report on carbon burn for your software?
 If you’re a technology company, have you factored in your software?
 If you’re a startup?
-Is there opportunity here to help the market?
+Is there an opportunity here to help the market?

 The rumour is that this may be bigger than GDPR.
 Is there an advantage for the Belfast tech sector to help companies through this?
 There will be support required to help the companies to make this change.